 Yes.
 A 5 x 5 area around each pole located in the sidewalk will be disturbed.
 Pavers to be affected will be carefully removed, stored and then returned to their original location.
 The disclaimer to the Walk of Fame Paver Program reads: ‘The lifespan of engraved pavers cannot be guaranteed since they are in the outside environment 24/7.’
 The contractor is aware of how important these pavers are to families and individuals, therefore, they understand to treat each paver with the utmost care.

-Construction is scheduled to start in summer 2022, pending approval.
-We anticipate completing the project by the end of 2022.
+Construction is scheduled to start in November of 2022.
+We anticipate completing the project in 2023.

 We anticipate the installation of archways on each block to take approximately one week.
-Lane closures will be required along 7th Final details will be available once permitting has been completed.
+Lane closures will be required along 7th.

 There will be a construction schedule available before work begins.

 The TECO project Manager is Grey Rivera (813-275-3496).
 You may also use the “Ask a Question” button below to get in contact.